lukaszkorecki/nfs-server/README.md

-chef-nfs-server
+nfs-server
 ===============

 Cookbook for setting up nfs server and exposing a set of directories.
 Intended for use with Vagrant